Chris Wood (rock musician): Personal life and health

-Through much of his life, Wood suffered from addiction to drugs and alcohol, which were initially attributed to a fear of flying.
-His wife was unfaithful while he was on tour, leading to an increased drinking, culminating in liver disease.
-He cut down on drinking, but his medication caused further complications.
+Wood and Jeanette Jacobs married in November 1972, at Kensington Register Office, when he was 28 and she was 22.
+His wife was unfaithful while he was on tour with Traffic, leading to increased drinking, and to the culmination of liver disease.
+Wood eventually cut down on drinking, but his medication caused further complications.
+Throughout his life, Wood had suffered from addiction to drugs and alcohol, which were initially attributed to a fear of flying.
 His wife Jeanette, from whom he had separated, died in 1982, at the age of 31, from the effects of a seizure.
 Wood was profoundly affected by her death.

 Death and legacy

-The death of two close friends, Free's Paul Kossoff and former bandmate Rebop Kwaku Baah, along with that of his (by then, estranged) wife lay very heavy on Wood.

-In 1983, Wood died of liver disease at Queen Elizabeth Hospital in Birmingham.
+The death of two close friends, Free's Paul Kossoff and former bandmate Rebop Kwaku Baah, along with his former wife, laid very heavily on Wood.
+In the summer of 1983, Wood suffered from pneumonia.
+On 12 July 1983, Wood died of liver disease at age 39, at Queen Elizabeth Hospital in Birmingham.